Rathayibacter toxicus: Environmental impact

 Rathayibacter toxicus, transported by the parasitic nematode Anguina funesta, is infectious to annual ryegrass and is the principal cause of annual ryegrass toxicity (ARGT).
-ARGT is a neurological disorder caused by R. toxicus’ secretion of a lethal glycolipid toxin (structurally similar to tunicamycin) in infected livestock.
+ARGT is a neurological disorder caused by R. toxicus' secretion of a lethal glycolipid toxin (structurally similar to tunicamycin) in infected livestock.
 The toxin induces convulsions and/or development of unusual gait which typically ends in death of cattle and sheep grazing on infected plants.
-Many other organisms have shown vulnerability including horses, pigs, and “other laboratory animals” with sheep having a 90% mortality rate and death occurring within 24 hours of poisoning.
+Many other organisms have shown vulnerability including horses, pigs, and "other laboratory animals" with sheep having a 90% mortality rate and death occurring within 24 hours of poisoning.
 ARGT has been a major concern in Western and South Australia for the past 50 years, but symptoms have been identified in regions as far off as South Africa where it was linked to deaths of grazing thoroughbred horses.
-Although the pathogen requires transmission via the mechanical vector (Anguina funesta), Rathayibacter toxicus has shown the ability to attach to other Anguina species and infect a variety of plants (i.e. annual beard grass, bent grass, wild oats, and winged canary grass), as aforementioned.
+Although the pathogen requires transmission via the mechanical vector (Anguina funesta), R. toxicus has shown the ability to attach to other Anguina species and infect a variety of plants (i.e. annual beard grass, bent grass, wild oats (Avena spp.), and winged canary grass), as aforementioned.
 Introduction of R. toxicus to other regions is a current concern due to the economic costs of livestock loss, pasture treatment, and livestock inspections and maintenance.